cemcshane/project-studentgrader/readme.txt

-1. At this point a student can input all the information from the syllabus ino a file, grades can be inputed and stored but only while the program is running
+1. As a student I can input my assignments and grades and have them locally stored
-2. Overall class grades in a course need to be calculated from individual assignments in that course.
-Instead of storing everything in variables things will be stored in classes.
+2. As a student I want to be able to get my overall grades in a course from my inputed grades on indivudual assignments As a student I want to be able to access my saved grades and not just store them as local variables As a student I want to be corrected with helpful messages when I incorrectly input information into the program
-3. Can store assignemtns yet and no error managment stuff (if file isn't right format), no try catch blocks
+3. It doesn't properly store the assignments or print that out, but that's also ot fully implemented
 4. User will input class and grade information into input_file.txt Clone the repository to your machine via the command line. cd into the projectfiles folder. (cd GradingProject, cd src, cd projectfiles)